RasaHQ/rasa/docs/docs/reference/rasa/shared/core/training_data/story_writer/yaml_story_writer.md

 - `target` - name of the target file/stream to write the YAML to.
 - `story_steps` - Original story steps to be converted to the YAML.
+- `is_appendable` - Specify if result should not contain
+  high level keys/definitions and can be appended to the existing story file.

 #### stories\_to\_yaml